cynthiatreger/az-routing-guide-ep1-vnet-peering-and-virtual-network-gateways/README.md

 <img width="1024" alt="image" src="https://user-images.githubusercontent.com/110976272/215268136-947d048a-c805-4bf5-b637-1ed2db7e563e.png">

 # 1.2.
-Connectivity Impact of adding a Virtual Network Gateway (ER or VPN)
+Connectivity impact of adding a Virtual Network Gateway (ER or VPN)

 ## 1.2.1.
-Azure Virtual Network GW (VPN or ER) for On-Prem Connectivity
+Azure Virtual Network GW (VPN or ER) for On-Prem connectivity
 Let's look at the **default route propagation** when an Virtual Network GW is deployed (Expressroute GW here, but the results would be similar with a VPN GW).

-The VNET hosting the virtual Network GW is usually a central hub VNET, its range is advertised in return to the On-Prem.
+The VNET hosting the virtual Network GW is usually a central Hub VNET.

-:arrow_right: Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a Hub VNET, the On-Prem routing prefixes received on the virtual Network GW will by default automatically be propagated and programmed in the Effective routes of any VM in this Hub VNET.
+:arrow_right: Whether it is VPN or ER, if a Virtual Network Gateway (VNG) is added in a Hub VNET and further connected to On-Prem, the the On-Prem  prefixes received by the virtual Network GW will by default automatically be known within this Hub VNET.
+The Hub VNET range is advertised in return to the On-Prem.

-:arrow_right: By default, the propagation over existing VNET peerings is NOT enabled: the On-Prem prefixes received by the Virtual Network GW are NOT readvertised to the peered Spoke VNETs and the Spoke VNET IP ranges are NOT propagated On-Prem.
+:arrow_right: By default, the On-Prem connectivity is not extended over existing VNET peerings: the On-Prem prefixes received by the Virtual Network GW are NOT readvertised to the peered Spoke VNETs and the Spoke VNET IP ranges are NOT propagated On-Prem.

 *The On-Prem is emulated by a VNET connected to the Hub VNET Expressroute circuit.*